Yarr/Yarr/rtl/trigger-logic/README.md

 ## Introduction

 The trigger unit has 4 external inputs (ext_trig_i) and 1 eudet input (see section "Eudet stuff").
+All external inputs are sent through a synchronizer to deglitch and lock the inputs to clk_i, an edge detector, and a shift register to introduce time delays between the 5 inputs.
 The output (ext_trig_o) can be any boolean function of the 5 inputs.
 The unit also reads out a trigger tag (trig_tag) which is either a counter, clk_i timestamp, or the tag from the eudet_tlu.

 ## Configuration